wlsf82/gitlab-cypress/README.md

 ### Interactive mode

-1. Run `npm run cy:open` to open the Cypress App
+1. Run `npm run cy:open` to open the Cypress App;
-2. Select E2E Testing
+2. Select E2E Testing;
-3. Select one of the available browsers (e.g., Electron), and click the Start button
+3. Select one of the available browsers (e.g., Electron), and click the Start button;
+4. Run the [`cypress/e2e/gui/profile/createAccessToken.cy.js`](./cypress/e2e/gui/profile/createAccessToken.cy.js).
+This test will create a GitLab Access Token and make it available to all other tests while the Cypress App is kept open;
-4. Finally, click on the test file you want to run and wait for it to finish.
+5.1.
+Finally, click on the test file you want to run and wait for it to finish.
+5.2.
+Or, click on the `index.cy.js` file (from [`cypress/e2e/api`](./cypress/e2e/api/) or [`cypress/e2e/gui`](./cypress/e2e/gui/)) to run them all at once.

 ___